Sydney-Informatics-Hub/Fix-BAM-read-groups/README.md

 qsub Scripts/update_read_groups_run_parallel_step1.pbs
 ```

-Output will be SAM and header files for each sample in inputs file, in the outdir specified in `update_read_groups_make_input.sh`.
+Output will be `<outdir>/<sample>.SAM` and <outdir>/<sample>.header` files for each sample in `./Inputs/update_read_groups.inputs`.

-### Step 2 - update read groups in the SAM and RG headers in the headers file
+### Step 2: Update read groups in the SAM and RG headers in the headers file

 Open `Scripts/update_read_groups_run_parallel_step2.pbs` and edit for your project, lstorage, and number of samples.

-This step does not use of multiple thread.
+This step does not multi-thread.
 If the number of samples is greater than the number of CPU on the node (48 for Cascade Lake or 28 for Broadwell) request whole nodes.

-This step is the slowest (multiple hours) so if you have a great discrepancy in the size of your input BAM files, you may have idle CPU in the job for many hours.
-You may choose to increase efficiency and reduce cost by for:
+This step is the slowest (3.5 hours for test sample with 89 GB BAM / 720 GB SAM) so if you have a great discrepancy in the size of your input BAM files, you may have idle CPU in the job for multiple hours.
+You may choose to increase efficiency and reduce cost by:

 - Size sorting the inputs according to BAM size (largest to smallest) and submitting with less CPU than required to run all tasks at once
-- Splitting the inputs into two or more similarly sized input lists and submit them as separate jobs (change .o and .e output log file names to avoid over-write)
+- Splitting the inputs into two or more similarly sized input lists and submit them as separate jobs (change .o and .e output log file names in the PBS directives to avoid over-write)
-- Running a `for` loop over the inputs file, parsing the qsub directives on the command line, and allowing a 2 second sleep between each iteration of the loop
+- Running a `for` loop over the inputs file, parsing the qsub directives on the command line, and adding a 2 second `sleep` between each iteration of the loop

 To submit the job in the default way (not using any of the above 3 efficiency strategies, run:
 ```